 For one, social platforms continue to throttle back organic reach, meaning they’re putting your post in front of less and less of your following.
 Another factor?
 More brands are producing more content.
 More content means more clutter, and more clutter means that it takes more work for your content to be seen in the marketplace.

 In order to earn more social engagement, your social media marketing strategy needs to include tactics for counteracting these reach-strangling factors.
-We’ve laid out four tips to help your brand drive more engagement on social media.
+We’ve laid out four seven tips to help your brand drive more engagement on social media.

 Four Ways to Improve Social Media Engagement

 The easy way to get more engagement?
 Pay to get your social media post in front of more people!
 Facebook has a blue “Boost Post” button and by clicking that button, you can push your message to reach a wider, targeted demographic.